mbari-org/deepsea-track/README.md

   * --xml_path (optional) absolute path to directory with voc xml files.
 If absent, --address and --topic must be set
   * --address (optional) socket address for the detector output, e.g. tcp://127.0.0.1:6432
   * --topic (optional) topic to listen on at address, e.g. VisualEvents.
 If specified, must also specify the --address
-  * --resize_width resize width in pixels for running the tracker, defaults to 512
+  * --tracker_width resize width in pixels for running the tracker, defaults to 512
-  * --resize_height resize height in pixels for running the tracker, defaults to 512
+  * --tracker_height resize height in pixels for running the tracker, defaults to 512
+  * --out_width width in pixels to scale the output to, defaults to 1920
+  * --out_height height in pixels to scale the output to, defaults to 1080
   * --start_frame_num (optional) starting frame to process, 1-based. e.g. --start_frame=1 is the first frame in the video.
 Defaults to 1.
   * --stride (optional) amount to stride seeding new detection between frames.
 A larger stride may process faster.
 Defaults to 1.